SoftWherePear/Softwherepear/README.md

 ## 👨‍💻 Services to You

-Do you need an eCommerce website or custom Shopify development?
+Would you like to create your own Shopify store or looking to optimize/customize a store you already own?
-Unlike other developers, I only work with Shopify and my focus areas are store setups and theme development.<br /><br />
+Unlike other developers, I am specialized in Shopify and my focus areas are store setups and theme development.<br /><br />
-Did you work with other Developers/Designers who were not able to fix your issues? <!--[Contact me!](https://google.com) --> I can help and if I can't, no worries.<br /> There will be no charges made.
-I will make sure you are happy with the outcome before getting billed.<br /><br />
+Have you worked with other Developers/Designers who were not able to fix your issues? <!--[Contact me!](https://google.com) --> I am confident that I can help!
+And if I can't, you will get your money back guaranteed.
+So there's no need to worry since you won't be risking your skin on unsatisfactory work.
+I will make sure you are happy with the outcome before you pay a single penny.<br /><br />
 Here are some common tasks I’m asked to help with, but really anything you might need assistance with I can help.

 > 🏪 Complete store setups